ManikandanGanesan/ManikandanGanesan/README.md

 ### Hi there 👋

-**I am ManikandanGanesan**, Working as Full Stack developer.
-Having 9+ years of experience in developing high scalabale web applications from the ground up.
+**I am ManikandanGanesan**, Working as Backend developer.
+Having 11+ years of experience in developing high scalabale web applications from the ground up.

 - 🔭 I’m currently working on PHP, NodeJS and TypeScript, Go Lang
 - 👯 I’m looking to collaborate on complex architectural problems and solutions,